Jehops/freebsd_fosdem/_index.md

   provides a copy-free modern operating system that is up-to-date and scalable, offers high-performance, security, and advanced networking.
 It is used for personal workstations, Internet servers, embedded devices, routers, and firewalls.
-The FreeBSD packages collection includes popular software like: Apache web server, GNOME, KDE, X.org, Python, Firefox and over 33,000 software suites.
+The FreeBSD packages collection includes popular software like: Apache and Nginx web servers, GNOME, KDE, X.org, Python, Firefox and over 40,000 software packages.
 The FreeBSD community is comprised of a global community of end users, developers and companies large and small working together to further the OS.
 layout: stand
 logo: stands/freebsd_project/logo.png
 new_this_year: |
-  <p>Since our last visit to FOSDEM, the FreeBSD Project has made strides
+  <p>Since our last visit to FOSDEM, the FreeBSD Project has made strides in a
-  in a number of areas including the soon to be available 13.0 release.
-  First and foremost, the Project made the transition to git making it easier for folks to contribute.
-Great improvements were made in the graphics stack, as well as, to browser and video conferencing capabilities to allow for support on most any contemporary laptop.
+  number of areas and published two new releases, 12.3 and 13.0.
+The Project completed the transition to Git making it easier for folks to contribute.
+Considerable improvements were made in the LLDB (the LLVM/Clang debugger), the Linux compatibility layer, wireless drivers, kernel sanitization, the documentation system, and many other areas.
 There is now better ARM64 support for servers and embedded devices like Raspberry Pi.
 The Project switched to a new OpenZFS upstream that supports FreeBSD and Linux.
 The removal of obsolete GPL components has been completed along with many network stack improvements.
 Finally, there is a lot of new online content to help folks get started and ask questions about FreeBSD including:
-  <a href="https://wiki.freebsd.org/OfficeHours/">FreeBSD Office Hours</a>,
+  <a href="https://wiki.freebsd.org/OfficeHours/">FreeBSD Office Hours</a>, <a
-  <a href="https://freebsdfoundation.org/freebsd-fridays/">FreeBSD Fridays</a>,
+  href="https://freebsdfoundation.org/freebsd-fridays/">FreeBSD Fridays</a>, and
-  and several developers have hosted twitch live streaming sessions.</p>
+  several developers have hosted twitch live streaming sessions.</p>

-  <h3>What’s Ahead in 13.0</h3>
+  <h3>What’s Ahead for 2022</h3>

-  <p>Scheduled to release in late March, 13.0 is the culmination of two years
-  of hard work and showcases a shift in focus towards the future of FreeBSD.
-  From changes in architecture and the removal of legacy tooling to faster systems and subsystems, the Project’s commitment towards looking at the future of FreeBSD is in motion!
-Check out the sidebar for more info on the 13.0 release</p>
+  <p>No major releases are expected in 2022.
+Conservative improvements to the
+  13 branch will result in a 13.1 release and the 12.2 release will reach end-of-life in early 2022.
+Expect exciting additions and improvements in the main branch including improved laptop support with better wireless and graphics drivers, the long-awaited pkgbase update method, Thunderbolt 3 and USB 4 support, more security mitigations, and bhyve hypervisor improvements.</p>

   <h3>Get Involved</h3>
   <p>From submitting bug fixes to working on the documentation, there are a lot